goinvo/HealthDataManager/demo/README.md

 ## Core Contributors
 [GoInvo](http://www.goinvo.com/), [hello@goinvo.com](mailto:hello@goinvo.com)

-Healthcare is too importnat to be closed.
+Healthcare is too important to be closed.
 And it needs to be intuitive and accessible.
 Contact us with your questions and comments.

 ## License
 Health Data Manager is [Apache 2.0](https://github.com/goinvo/HealthDataManager/blob/master/LICENSE) licensed.